APPLE MACINTOSH COMPUTER SUPPORT PAGE for SNOW LEOPARD - 10.6.8

 DoD Root certificates on your Mac only go up to CA 26, so, if your CAC has a CA between 27-32 you need to install all of the CAs 27-32 and CA Email 27-32.
 You can download the AllCerts.zip file, then double click each certificate in the folder.

-Outlook Web Access / App (OWA): The use of OWA on Mac currently has a known issue with time outs.
-Beware that when using OWA on your Mac that if you are inactive on the primary window, for example: the Inbox, while replying to an email, your browser may time out.
-On a Windows computer the ActivClient software maintains communications with the server and re-requests validation of your credentials.
+Outlook Web Access / App (OWA): The use of OWA on Mac sometimes times out.
+Beware that when using OWA on your Mac if you are inactive on the primary window, for example: the Inbox, while replying to an email, the browser may time out.
+On a Windows computer ActivClient (middleware) software maintains communications with the server and re-requests validation of your credentials.
 On a Mac this is not so, Safari will respond to a direct request for validation of your credentials, however it will not re-request that you verify as the server requires.
 Be sure that prior to selecting the Send button that you copy your work to the clipboard as you will most likely have to restart Safari and log back in.
 You also will not be able to digitally sign / encrypt / decrypt emails since the S/MIME software is proprietary for Microsoft Internet Explorer (32 bit) only, therefore, it doesn't exist for a Mac.

-Internet Explorer Emulation (NOT applicable to OWA): If you visit a website with your Mac that states it can only be accessed via Internet Explorer, or some web pages simply won't work while using your CAC with Safari, please try this: Open Safari, Click on the word Safari (in the bar at the top), select Preferences..., Advanced, click the Show Develop menu in the menu bar box.
+Internet Explorer Emulation (NOT applicable to OWA): If you visit a website with your Mac that states it can only be accessed via Internet Explorer, or some web pages simply won't work while using your CAC with Safari, try this: Open Safari, Click on the word Safari (in the bar at the top), select Preferences..., Advanced, click the Show Develop menu in the menu bar box.
 Close Advanced screen.
-Now when you need to emulate IE, click on the word Develop (at the top), click User Agent, then select Internet Explorer 7 or 8.
-This was received from the Air Force IMA JAGs.
+Now to emulate IE, click on the word Develop (at the top), click User Agent, then choose Internet Explorer 9, 10, or 11

 Air Force Users look here for some helpful informationNavy Users look here for some specific information